schladt/ptf-modules/README.md

 # ptf-modules
-Modules I have created for the Pentester's Framework
+Modules created for the Pentester's Framework
+(Most of these will also be sumbitted to the main project at https://github.com/trustedsec/ptf/)